EnigmaCurry/d.rymcg.tech/README.md

 ## Integrating external projects

-You can integrate your own docker-compose projects that exist in external git repositories, and have them use the d.rymcg.tech framework.
+You may create your own external projects, and/or integrate your existing docker-compose projects, from existing/external git repositories, and have them use the d.rymcg.tech framework.

 The easiest method of creating an external project, is by setting up the [`d.rymcg.tech`